This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Making a Pencil Skirt With Drapes

-Transform your skirt block into a chic pencil skirt with drapes!
+Transform your straight skirt block into an elegant pencil skirt with sophisticated drapes by lengthening the pattern and narrowing the hem.

 Modifying The Basic Skirt Block for Flared Skirts